 Neither Monash nor FODMAP Friendly license their APIs (Application Programming Interface).
 Simply put, this means that their research is not made available to other app developers.

 Every other FODMAP app (like the free ones) is copying their info – it is not original research – and the information is almost always out-of-date, incomplete and/or presented in a way that does not give you the information you need to learn about and follow the low FODMAP diet successfully.

 If you are using incorrect or incomplete information, you are not following the diet – and you are not giving yourself the best shot at success.

 Low FODMAP Supermarket Scanner App – FIG!

-There is a scanner app on the market – Spoonful! – that can be helpful as long as you use it in conjunction with the Monash University app, which the Spoonful! developers recommend, as do we.
+Fig (which stands for Food Is Good) is a scanner app that can be very helpful when grocery shopping.
+We do suggest that you use it in conjunction with the Monash University app, which the Fig developers recommend as well.